vic-ma/howtodismantle.github.io/_posts/2025-03-17-The Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.md

 local _ = data.MyPrinter.print("~(PosTable:20,14,14:" .. table .. ")~~(FullCutAfterFeed:2)~")
 {% endhighlight %}

+Here's how it works:
+1. We build the HTML-like table.
+2. We call the `print` function of the data source, based on the POS printer extension.
+The printer function takes two markup commands: One for the table with 3 columns, and one for the feed and cut of the paper.

-Here's how the result looks like:
+Here's what the result looks like:

 ![image](/assets/2025-03-17/020.png)